MjukBiltvatt/go-filemaker/README.md

 ```

 #### Interface
 If for some reason you want an `interface{}`, use the `Get()` method.
-Good to know here is that FileMaker number fields will always be of type `float64` - text, date and timestamp fields will be of `string` type.
+Keep in mind though that FileMaker number fields will be of type `float64` - text, date and timestamp fields will be of type `string`.

 ``` go
 val := record.Get("field name")
 ```

 ### Map field data to struct

+Infinitely nested structs are supported.

 ``` go
 type Hero struct {